 Top 5 things to consider when buying SD Cards

 When buying an SD card there are 4 important criteria you should take into consideration

 1. Use Case

-Using a class 10 card in a device that can only optimally write to a class 4 disc, is not going to improve performance but it will not have any adverse effect, conversely using a class 4 card in a device that optimally designed to work with a class 10 disc, can have a severe degradation in performance and your device may not operate as expected.
+Conversely using a Class 4 card in a device that optimally designed to work with a Class 10 card , can have a severe degradation in performance and your device may not operate as expected.

 Before purchasing a SD card, ensure you review the capabilities of all your devices you're potentially going to use the card on, to determine the most efficient class standard.